Religion in the United States: Taoism

-Taoism was popularized throughout the world by the writings and teachings of Lao Tzu and other Taoists as well as the practice of Qigong, Tai Chi Chuan, and other Chinese martial arts.
-The first Taoists in the US were immigrants from China during the mid-nineteenth century.
-They settled mostly in California where the built the first Taoist temples in the country, including the Tin How Temple in San Francisco's Chinatown and the Joss House in Weaverville.
-Currently, the Temple of Original Simplicity is located outside of Boston, Massachusetts.
+Taoism was popularized throughout the world by the writings and teachings of Laozi and other Taoists, as well as the practice of qigong, tai chi, and other Chinese martial arts.
+The first Taoists in the United States were immigrants from China during the mid-nineteenth century.
+They settled mainly in California, where they built the first Taoist temples in the country, including the Tin How Temple in San Francisco's Chinatown and the Joss House in Weaverville.
+Currently, the Temple of Original Simplicity is outside Boston, Massachusetts.

 In 2004, there were an estimated 56,000 Taoists in the US.